wacncontent/CustomizeTool/removeCommentOutput2/articles/vs-azure-tools-configure-roles-for-cloud-service.md

 ## Change the size of the virtual machine used for each role

 You can set the virtual machine size for each role.
 You can only set this size for all service configurations.
 If you select a smaller machine size, then less CPU cores, memory and local disk storage is allocated.
 The allocated bandwidth is also smaller.
-For more information about these sizes and the resources allocated, see [Configure Sizes for Cloud Services](https://msdn.microsoft.com/zh-cn/library/azure/ee814754).
+For more information about these sizes and the resources allocated, see [Sizes for Cloud Services](/documentation/articles/cloud-services-sizes-specs).

-The resources required for each virtual machine in Azure affects the cost of running Your cloud service in Azure.
-For more information about Azure Billing, see [Understand your Azure Bill](/documentation/articles/billing-understand-your-bill).
+The resources required for each virtual machine in Azure affects the cost of running your cloud service in Azure.
+For more information about Azure Billing, see [Understand your bill for Windows Azure](/documentation/articles/billing-understand-your-bill).

 ### To change the size of the virtual machine